Panda 101 – Google's Changing the Game (for the better)

 (Often Seen in the Free Release Spaces and Other Search Engine-Focused Services)

-Aren’t the Way To Go
+Aren’t the Way to Go

 Again, the press release should be about reaching people, not bots and crawlers.
 Releases that are sent through web-only distributors land on the back-back pages of news sites where journalists and most people never see them.
 This means that “web-only” press releases are not the way to go.
 These are relics of a pre-Panda world, and they are a waste of your time.